 SYN flood attack

-Amplification attacks are UDP flood attacks that use the DNS or NTP protocols to significantly amplify the bandwidth of the attack by leveraging open DNS resolvers and reflect significantly more bandwidth than the attacker’s resources.
-It works by sending a specially crafted request to multiple public DNS servers with a spoofed IP address - that of the target and with the DNS response being multiple times larger than the request.
-It is possible to amplify the amount of traffic to 20 Gbps with as little as 1 Gbps attack.
+Amplification attacks are UDP flood attacks that use either the DNS or the NTP protocol to significantly amplify the bandwidth of the attack by leveraging open DNS resolvers to essentially generate and reflect more bandwidth than the attacker’s resources.

-This kind of attack simulates the traffic created by real users to your website by sending GET and POST requests.
-The target is to create too many website visitors than the server was setup for, and this way to overload it.
+This kind of attack simulates real user traffic to your website by sending GET and POST requests to the server.

 Application vulnerability attack

-In our next article, we will take a look at the most effective protection methods against DDoS attacks and their mitigation.
+For some further information about DDoS attack protection, you can also check out our article on the most effective protection methods against DDoS attacks and their mitigation.